Describe the program’s specifics.

 How do I find a faculty mentor?

-Express your interest to TURC Associate Director Nona Charleston.
+Express your interest to the Office of Integrative and Experiential Learning.
 Regrettably, the program cannot always accommodate even highly qualified students due to the substantial time commitment required of faculty.

 What about summer funding?